 8. How about the gender policy?

 Our freshmeat training period is open to everyone (over 16 year old).
 However, since Helsinki Roller Derby is a Women’s Flat Track Roller Derby Association (WFTDA) member, we select the skaters on our competitive teams (=All-Stars, Queen B’s and C-cassette) according to their gender policy*.
 For the non-competitive side (all-league), everyone is welcome!

-There are two men’s leagues at the moment: Tampere Rollin’ Bros and Kouvola Block’n’Trollers.
-In Helsinki we are in collaboration with Helsinki Power Danger, a little-brother of Rollin’ Bros, meaning that we are honored to train their new skaters as well in our Freshmeat training period!
+There are three men’s leagues at the moment: Helsinki Coast Quads, Tampere Rollin’ Bros and Kouvola Block’n’Trollers.
+In Helsinki we are in collaboration with the Coast Quads, meaning that we are honored to train their new skaters as well in our Freshmeat training period!
 Mens Team Finland is also training actively at the moment for the 2018 World Cup.
 Mens teams are open for everyone.

 * “An individual who identifies as a trans woman, intersex woman, and/or gender expansive may skate with a WFTDA charter team if women’s flat track roller derby is the version and composition of roller derby with which they most closely identify.”
 Read more about the WFTDA gender policy here!

 This post is also available in: Finnish